GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 2. You provision extra servers when you know you're going to have spikes.
 This is possible, if you know that e.g. you're going to have a fire sale, or you've sent out a newsletter.
 It requires a lot of manual work though and is error prone.
-What if someone forgets to provision more servers, right before a big sale and your server crashes?
+What if someone forgets to provision more servers, right before a big sale and everything goes down?

-3. Other auto-scaling solutions, like Kubernetes Horisontal Pod autoscaling, or Azure Autoscale where you specify some metrics, like response time or CPU usage, and you then scale on those.
+3. Other auto-scaling solutions, like Kubernetes Horizontal Pod autoscaling, or Azure Autoscale where you specify some metrics, like response time or CPU usage, and you then scale on those.
 This is usually a fine solution, but it requires you're on a technology stack where you have access to some of those capabilities.